DavidJeyapaul-A/RAGent/README.md

 # 🐍 Python Environment Setup Guide

+## 🔄 Install or Upgrade pip

+Before installing project dependencies, ensure you have the latest version of `pip`.

+### 📥 Install pip (if not already installed)

+If `pip` is missing, you can install it using Python’s built-in module:

+python -m ensurepip --upgrade

+### Afternatively download and run the official installer

+curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+python get-pip.py

+### ⬆️ Upgrade pip to the Latest Version

+python -m pip install --upgrade pip

 This project uses a virtual environment and a `requirements.txt` file to manage dependencies.
 Follow the steps below to get started.

 ---